wkumari/draft-wkumari-dhc-capport/README.md

    SHOULD:

-   1. Not initiate new IP connections until the CP has been satisfied (other than those to the captive portal page and connectivity checks).
+   1. Not initiate new IP connections until the CP has been satisfied (other than those to the captive portal browser session and connectivity checks).
 Existing connections should be quiesced (this will happen more often than some expect -- for example, the user purchases 1 hour of Internet at a cafe and stays there for 3 hours -- this will "interrupt" the user a few times).

    2. Present a dialog box to the user informing them that they are